MEscSan/SolarTracking/README.md

 # Solar Tracking for Arduino

 Warnings:
-1. Stepper.h and Stepper.cpp are procedurally programmed and they are only to be used from "main.ino"-Srcipt
+1. Stepper.h and Stepper.cpp are procedurally programmed and they are only to be used from "main.ino"-Script
 2. L76X.h/.cpp and DEV_Config.h/.cpp files delivered by WaveShare, source: https://www.waveshare.com/wiki/L76X_GPS_Module

 # Required Libraries: